Programme Manager Children and Young People

 Energise YOUth exists to help young people become and stay active.

-Just 46.8% of the nation’s children and young people are meeting the recommended level of physical activity.
-Those in Hampshire and the Isle of Wight are even less likely to do the recommended level of physical activity.
-But, together we can change this.
+Just 44.6% of the nation’s children and young people are meeting the recommended level of physical activity.
+47% in Hampshire and the Isle of Wight do the recommended level of physical activity.
+But, there is more to do to make sure all children and young people have the opportunity to be physically active.

 Sport makes me feel worried because of people judging how I look, what my size is, if I sweat too much and so on.

-The Energise YOUth project (formerly known as Satellite Clubs) exists to help children and young people across Hampshire and the Isle of Wight to move more.
+The Energise YOUth programme exists to help children and young people across Hampshire and the Isle of Wight to move more.
 We aim to:

-Energise YOUth is for 14-19-year-olds who are not regularly active.
+Energise YOUth is for young people who are not regularly active.
 In particular, we want to support those who are vulnerable or facing disruption in their lives.
 We also want to support those who are underrepresented in sport e.g. girls and young people with disabilities.

 Since joining our boxing club, Kit has transformed physically and mentally.
 He is healthier and he has a new found confidence.